integrisec/tartufaio/README.md

 ## Disclaimer

-This tool is intended for **authorised security testing only**.
+This tool is intended for **authorized security testing only**.
 Only run it against systems you own or have explicit written permission to test.
-Unauthorised access to computer systems is illegal.
+Unauthorized access to computer systems is illegal.
 The authors accept no liability for misuse.

 ---